xtmalliance/argon-server/README.md

 ## Openskies stack

-Flight tracking data can be submitted to "Display application" [Flight Spotlight](https://github.com/openskies-sh/flight-spotlight) by an "Display provider" like [Flight Blender](https://github.com/openskies-sh/flight-blender) via the accompanying software like [Flight Launchpad](https://github.com/openskies-sh/flight-launchpad), for more information see the diagram below.
-In addition, standards-compliant flight authorizations can be issued using this stack.
+To visualize flight tracking data you can use a complementary appplication like [Flight Spotlight](https://github.com/openskies-sh/flight-spotlight) by an "Display provider" like [Flight Blender](https://github.com/openskies-sh/flight-blender).
+To submit data into Flight Blender beyond the API you can use the user interface provided via the accompanying software like [Flight Launchpad](https://github.com/openskies-sh/flight-launchpad), for more information see the diagram below.

 ![OpenskiesStack](images/openskies-stack.png)